arp242/arp242.net/_posts/2010-05-14-Run_multiple_services_on_one_port_and_use_PF's_overload_to_switch_between_them.markdown

 	HTTPServer((host, port), BaseHTTPRequestHandler).serve_forever()

-Or you can use your webserver with a document root of `/var/empty/` if you prefer.
+Or you can use your web server with a document root of `/var/empty/` if you prefer.

 /etc/crontab
 ------------